beaver010/bee-chat/README.md

   # <name> - placeholder for player name
   player-name: '<luckperms_prefix> <reset><name> <luckperms_suffix>'

+# Messages do NOT support PlaceholderAPI placeholders
 messages:
+  # Used when the sender passes an unknown subcommand to the `/beechat` command
+  unknown-subcommand: '<red>Unknown subcommand'
   # Message for '/beechat reload' command
   reload: '<green>The <gradient:yellow:gold>BeeChat</gradient> configuration has been reloaded'
 ```